LuisPostigo/LuisPostigo/README.md

 Software engineer.
 Engineering autonomy for complex systems.

-I build simulation engines, multi-agent systems, and backend-heavy applications where architecture actually matters.
+I build simulation engines, multi-agent systems, and backend-heavy applications where architecture matters.

-Background in aerospace engineering, but my focus is software — performance, structure, and systems that scale.
+My background is in aerospace engineering, but my focus is software: performance, structure, and systems that scale.

 Portfolio → https://luispostigo.github.io/